cortes-ciriano-lab/ReConPlot/README.md

 # Installation
 R CMD INSTALL GenomicRearrangementPlot

+# How to use and examples
+Please see the detailed tutorial and documentation of the package for examples and best practices for using GenomicRearrangementPlot to generate publication-quality figures.

 # Contact
 If you have any comments or suggestions please raise an issue or contact us:
 Jose Espejo: jespejo@ebi.ac.uk